 When was the last time you took a look at your estate plan?
 Last year?
 Five years ago?
 No doubt things have changed in your life and your financial situation since then.

 Your estate plan is a key element of your financial plan.
 And, like your financial plan, it’s not a “once and done” item.
 Just as you get regular checkups for the other areas of your life that can change over time – such as your health, your vision, your car’s safety, and your investment mix – your estate plan needs a thorough review at least once every three to five years and whenever you have a life event.
 By doing so, you can make sure it reflects your family and business situation, the value of your assets, and your tax concerns as well as any recent changes in tax, estate, and probate law.

-In the meantime, here are ten questions that can help you decide if your estate plan needs adjusting right now to make sure it’s in sync with your current financial situation.
+Here are ten questions that can help you decide if your estate plan needs adjusting:

 1. Has your personal or business balance sheet situation changed?